-3.4 b) Support enhanced connectivity to residents and businesses based at home. business parks are well provided for potentially by encouraging specific interventions.
+Action/Project Rationale Timescale / Milestones 3.4 b) Support enhanced connectivity to residents and businesses based at home. borough's business parks are well provided for potentially by encouraging specific interventions.
 3.5: Ensure future rollout of digital fibre and mobile communication upgrades Developing future-readiness for and delivery of upgrades in technology will be essential in supporting the growth of businesses.
 This will include the delivery of a full 5G network and capacity for 6G and 7G in future.
-Years 1 - 3 This may include 5G testbeds.
+This may include 5G testbeds.
 The Borough is home to a growing digital sector and alongside other sectors it is vital that digital infrastructure remains first class and responsive to future technological enhancements.
+Years 1 - 3